IMPACT

 Nothing, it was fun!

-“WSS is essential to building a culture of non-violence and peace.
+“[Project SAGE] is essential to building a culture of non-violence and peace.
 I especially support their work in schools, providing preventative education on respectful interaction and constructive problem-solving.
 Violence is a sad state but our skilled workers have the tools for change.
 Let ‘em work their magic.”

 “The overwhelming incidence of domestic violence in the United States is perpetrated by males.
 I feel that correcting this terrible and ongoing behavior requires men to stand firmly against domestic violence and participate whenever possible to help its victims.”